folio-org/docs/content/en/docs/Reporting/LDP and Metadb/_index.md

 To let report users take full advantage of the community-developed [report queries](../folio-analytics/#using-queries-from-the-folio-analytics-repository) as well as having a good starting point for [ad hoc querying](../folio-analytics/#ad-hoc-querying-using-ldp-tables), it is strongly recommended to set up a nightly update on [derived tables](https://github.com/folio-org/folio-analytics/blob/main/sql/derived_tables/README.md  ).

 {{% alert color="info"%}}
-<b>Note:</b>use of *views* and *materialized views* is not supported in LDP databases and may cause the LDP software to be unable to perform data updates.
+**Note:** use of *views* and *materialized views* is not supported in LDP databases and may cause the LDP software to be unable to perform data updates.
 {{% /alert %}}

 You can find instructions in Github on how to set up [FOLIO Reporting Derived Tables](https://github.com/folio-org/folio-analytics/tree/main/sql/derived_tables#folio-reporting-derived-tables).